Bellfalasch/frontend-forum/slides.md

 ## :has()

-It's a CSS selector that allows you to select elements that contain a specific element as a child, it's often referred to as the parent selector.
+It's a CSS selector that allows you to select elements that contain a specific element as a child.
+Also known as the "parent selector".
 It's been in the works for a long time, and is somewhat of a CSS game changer.

 https://developer.mozilla.org/en-US/docs/Web/CSS/:has